The International Commission on Nobility and Royalty

 Nineteenth paragraph: The Abbey asserts that we ". . . can only make [our] case against [them] through a process of wilful neglect and the contradiction of [our] own previous statements and associations."
-The truth: we make our case that they do not hold non-territorial sovereignty via their own historical account, ancient and modern international law, and the findings of the International Court of Justice about the sovereign rights of the people of Western Sahara during 1884 or colonial times, which contradicts their claim of terra nullus or that the territory was unclaimed land as far as sovereignty goes.
-The Court stated that no one, but the people of the land, held any rightful or legal sovereignty over this vast territory, which of course included the Abbey.
+The truth: we make our case that they do not hold non-territorial sovereignty via their own historical account, ancient and modern international law, and the findings of the International Court of Justice about the sovereign rights of the people of Western Sahara during 1884 or colonial times, which contradicts their claim of terra nullus, or that the territory was unclaimed land as far as sovereignty goes.
+The Court stated that no one, but the people of the land, held any rightful or legal sovereignty over this vast territory, which of course, included the Abbey.
 This is a direct and profound refutation of their claim under the authority of the International Court of Justice.

 Twentieth paragraph: Here is a very bazaar statement.
 The Abbey showing ignorance of the rights of sovereignty declare that ". . . if a sovereign recognizes a claim, whatever the antecedence of that claim, such a claim has ceased to be 'false' by virtue of the act of its sovereign recognition."
 Does a sovereign have the legal right to make the world flat, make the Sun revolve around the earth or give Mickey Mouse or Donald Duck sovereignty?
-Not only does this statement defy common sense, but it is utter nonsense, which any reasonable person can see very plainly.
+Not only does this statement defy common sense and good reason, but it is utter nonsense, which any reasonable person can see very plainly.

 Twenty-first paragraph: Here the Abbey makes the erroneous claim that ". . . during June 2010 [we] were prevailing upon His Majesty [the African Royal House] to sell Western-style titles of nobility with themselves as middlemen."
-Is this claim substantiated or is it an unsupported assertion like so many others they have made?
-Most all of the statements of the Abbey, they provide no documentation or verifying evidence.
+Is this claim substantiated, or is it an unsupported assertion like so many others they have made?
+Most all of the statements of the Abbey provide no documentation or verifiable evidence.
 They can't, because there isn't any.
 This is a falsehood like so many other statements they have made.
 Slander, like this, is a crime whether they are ever prosecuted for it or not.

 They also make the statement that, "Our view is that ending any contact with these people has been a most wise decision for His Majesty."
 We terminated our contract with them, not the other way around.
 So one wonders, does making false statements bother the Abbey writer?
 Apparently not.